 A fire safety champion is an employee who takes an active role in promoting fire safety awareness and practices within the workplace.
 Unlike a fire marshal, whose responsibilities are formally defined, a fire safety champion acts as an ambassador, raising awareness, encouraging safe behaviour, and supporting compliance with fire safety policies.

 Fire safety champions are therefore important for workplaces as whilst systems like fire alarms, suppression systems, sprinklers, and extinguishers are essential, they are only part of the solution.
-Human behaviour is equally important.
+Human behaviour is equally important, especially when navigating fire safety challenges for high-rise office buildings where evacuation routes are complex.

 Not every employee will be suited to becoming a fire safety ambassador, so it’s important to choose the right individuals for the role.
 The best champions are: